Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/demo/index.md

 **A component accesses its props via the `this.props` object.**

-*Any prop a parent component passes down to a child component is accessible inside the child component's `this.prop` object.*
+*Any prop a parent component passes down to a child component is accessible inside the child component’s `this.prop` object.*

 So our child component keeps its own state that tracks whether the component has been clicked or not.